Common sense is rare with cybersecurity, and it will be for a long time

 Knowledge gap

-According to cybersecurity experts, if people observed better habits like washing your hands, but against cyber threats, it would drastically reduce the number of breaches, hacks and malware victims, the same way that seat belts reduced the risk of fatal accidents by nearly 50 percent.
+According to cybersecurity experts, if people observed better habits like washing your hands, but against cyberthreats, it would drastically reduce the number of breaches, hacks and malware victims, the same way that wearing seat belts reduced the risk of fatal accidents by nearly 50 percent.

 WannaCry is a cautionary tale about what happens when people don't practice safe security.
 The devastating ransomware hit hospitals, banks, universities and airports in 150 countries in May, despite the fact that Microsoft released the patch for the exploit in March.